blabla1337/skf-flask/README.md

 ```

 Now you have to wait a few minutes and watch the magic happen! ^^
 When the Chef run has completed (-----> Kitchen is finished!) the application is ready to use.
+When you will start the VirtualBox GUI you can see the cookbook created a new VB image that is running and holding the SKF application.

 The application will greet you on:
 https://192.168.33.118